-We are wondering what to call this page.
-It is hoped it may interest younger collectors.
+We wondered what to call this page.
+It is hoped the contents may interest younger collectors.
 But since most stamp collectors are 'kids' at heart we thought we would try this title as maybe both older and younger philatelists may find some interest in the contents?

 Issued last year by the GB Post Office these have rapidly developed a new following amongst collectors.

 The Royal Mail has issued a series of stamps, and and a presentation pack on "The Wars of the Roses": with gripping illustrations of some of the key battles.

 available in Post Offices until 4 August 2021.

 A dinosaur whose fossilized remains are mainly found in Arizona, USA.
 So a good example of how countries often issue stamps of interest that are not specific to their own domain.